-- A potential security threat that may arise due to complexity of computations a smart contract implements. - Upon receiving a newly mined block, a miner is supposed to verify the validity of each transaction in this block before accepting it. - In Ethereum, this means re-executing all transactions that call functions from smart contracts and check the new EVM state. - Sometimes the contract code is complex and requires significant amount of time to execute. - However, malicious miners may not verify the correctness of the transactions. - Done to save time and start working on the proof-of-work race before honest miners.
+- A potential security threat that may arise due to complexity of computation a smart contract implements. - Upon receiving a newly mined block, a miner is supposed to verify the validity of each transaction in this block before accepting it. - In Ethereum, this means re-executing all transactions that call functions from smart contracts and check the new EVM state. - Sometimes the contract code is complex and requires significant amount of resources to execute. - However, malicious miners may not verify the correctness of the transactions. - Done to save time/computing resources so they can start working on the proof-of-work race before honest miners.